The Best Vitamins, Minerals, & Herbs For Natural Sleep Aids

 I often talk with my patients about the importance of magnesium, and its critical, under-recognized, role in sleep and overall health.* Unfortunately, it's thought that about half of adults in the United States are deficient in this essential macro-mineral.
 In addition, we're more inclined to have low magnesium as we age, and women are particularly vulnerable to magnesium deficiency.

 It's no surprise that melatonin makes my list.
 This hormone, produced naturally by the body in response to darkness, is essential for sleep.
 Melatonin supplements don't work as a sedative.
-Instead, they promote sleep by helping to regulate the body's sleep-wake cycles.* That makes it easier to sleep on a regular schedule—and consistency is a cornerstone of healthy sleep.
-Research shows that melatonin can help you fall asleep faster, sleep longer, and improve the quality of your sleep.* Studies also show melatonin may increase REM sleep.* Melatonin supplements can be helpful in reducing the impact of jet lag: Take this supplement about 90 minutes before you want to sleep, and follow your night's rest with some light exposure first thing the next morning.
+Instead, they promote sleep by helping to regulate the body's sleep-wake cycles3.* That makes it easier to sleep on a regular schedule—and consistency is a cornerstone of healthy sleep.
+Research shows that melatonin can help you fall asleep faster4, sleep longer, and improve the quality of your sleep.* Studies also show melatonin may increase REM sleep5.* Melatonin supplements can be helpful in reducing the impact of jet lag: Take this supplement about 90 minutes before you want to sleep, and follow your night's rest with some light exposure first thing the next morning.

 Valerian and hops

 It seems like hemp oil is everywhere these days, doesn't it?
-Specifically, CBD, a cannabinoid compound found in cannabis—which includes both marijuana and hemp—has captured a lot of attention for its benefits.* Unlike THC, another well-known cannabinoid, CBD does not have any mind-altering effects.
-Instead, CBD is calming and can positively impact sleep.* CBD is available in hemp oil supplements and also as an isolated oil.
+Specifically, CBD, a cannabinoid compound found in cannabis—which includes both marijuana and hemp—has captured a lot of attention for its benefits9.* Unlike THC, another well-known cannabinoid, CBD does not have any mind-altering effects.
+Instead, CBD is calming and can positively impact sleep.10* CBD is available in hemp oil supplements and also as an isolated oil.
 While some people report that CBD promotes wakefulness, I have at least a dozen patients on CBD none of them have had that issue.*

 L-theanine is an amino acid found in tea leaves.
 While tea is the most common dietary source for L-theanine, this compound is also found in some types of mushrooms.
-L-theanine supports normal levels of GABA,* as well as serotonin and dopamine, neurochemicals that regulate emotions, mood, concentration, alertness, and sleep, as well as appetite, energy, and other cognitive skills.
+L-theanine supports normal levels of GABA11,* as well as serotonin and dopamine, neurochemicals that regulate emotions, mood, concentration, alertness, and sleep, as well as appetite, energy, and other cognitive skills.

 One of the appealing aspects of L-theanine is that it works to relax without sedating.* That can make L-theanine a good choice for people who are looking to enhance their "wakeful relaxation" without worrying about becoming sleepy and fatigued during the day.
-With its ability to increase relaxation and lower stress, L-theanine can help people fall asleep easier at bedtime.* Research also shows L-theanine can improve the quality of sleep.*
+With its ability to increase relaxation and lower stress, L-theanine can help people fall asleep easier at bedtime.* Research also shows L-theanine can improve the quality of sleep12.*

-Magnolia bark has a centuries-long history in traditional medicine as a stress-reliever, and sleep-promoter.* Like other natural remedies on this list, magnolia bark extract works to support GABA activity in the brain.* GABA is important for sleep, and people with reduced GABA activity are prone to insomnia and other sleep problems.* Research shows at least one bioactive compound in magnolia bark can increase the amount of time you spend in both REM sleep and NREM sleep and reduce the time it takes you to fall asleep.* Magnolia bark's ability to lower levels of the stress hormone cortisol also make it an effective natural sleep aid for people who tend to be wired at night.*
+Magnolia bark has a centuries-long history in traditional medicine as a stress-reliever, and sleep-promoter.* Like other natural remedies on this list, magnolia bark extract works to support GABA activity in the brain.* GABA is important for sleep13, and people with reduced GABA activity are prone to insomnia and other sleep problems.* Research shows at least one bioactive compound in magnolia bark can increase the amount of time you spend in both REM sleep and NREM sleep and reduce the time it takes you to fall asleep14.* Magnolia bark's ability to lower levels of the stress hormone cortisol15 also make it an effective natural sleep aid for people who tend to be wired at night.*

 5-Hydroxtryptophan—commonly known as 5-HTP—is a compound made naturally in the body.
 5-HTP is created as a by-product of the amino acid L-tryptophan.
 Our bodies don't make L-tryptophan naturally—we absorb this essential amino acid from the foods we eat.
 5-HTP is produced as a supplement from the seeds of a plant, Griffonia simplicfolia.

-Research suggests that 5-HTP may help shorten the time it takes to fall asleep and increase sleep duration.* 5-HTP can be effective in supporting mood and easing symptoms of stress and anxiousness, which can, in turn, interfere with sleep.*
+Research suggests that 5-HTP may help shorten the time it takes to fall asleep and increase sleep duration16.* 5-HTP can be effective in supporting mood and easing symptoms of stress and anxiousness, which can, in turn, interfere with sleep.*

 GABA is a substance that is produced naturally in the brain, and can also be taken as a natural sleep aid supplement (like melatonin).
 GABA is a neurotransmitter I call the “Brakes of the Brain” because when your body produces it, your central nervous system slows down, which makes a person feel more relaxed, and in many cases sleepy.
 In fact, most of the current sleep aids support normal GABA levels in the brain.*

-Many of the other best natural sleep aids I have written about in this article effect internal GABA ( L-Theanine, Magnesium, and Valarian) as well.* GABA can be found naturally in many different foods and there are some foods that promote GABA production (fermented foods like sauerkraut are one good example).* There is debate about how GABA supplements work in the body, and how the mechanisms of action may differ from the body’s own internally-produced GABA.
+Many of the other best natural sleep aids I have written about in this article effect internal GABA ( L-Theanine, Magnesium, and Valarian) as well.* GABA can be found naturally in many different foods and there are some foods that promote GABA production (fermented foods like sauerkraut are one good example).* There is debate about how GABA supplements work in the body17, and how the mechanisms of action may differ from the body’s own internally-produced GABA.

 You might not know it by name, but the tiny amino acid glycine is hard at work in your body right now, maintaining strength and support in your muscles and bones, helping keep your metabolism functioning correctly, supporting a healthy brain, and contributing to a good night's sleep.
 Glycine (also known as 2-Aminoacetic Acid) is an amino acid and a neurotransmitter.
-The body produces glycine on its own, synthesized from other natural biochemicals, most often serine but also choline and threonine.
+The body produces glycine on its own, synthesized from other natural biochemicals, most often serine18 but also choline and threonine.
 We also consume glycine through food.
 This amino acid is found in high-protein foods including meat, fish, eggs, dairy, and legumes.
 A daily diet typically includes about 2 grams of glycine.

 Jujube fruit is densely packed with nutrients—so much so that this small, shrublike plant has been used for centuries as a natural remedy for various health conditions.* I often recommend jujube as a natural sleep aid for my patients.
-I find jujube especially effective for people whose sleep problems are related to stress.*
+I find jujube especially effective for people whose sleep problems22 are related to stress.*